oyaon/LMSG/ROADMAP.md

 - [ ] Conduct training sessions
 - [ ] Create video tutorials

-### Implementation Steps for Documentation
+### Implementation Steps for Documentation and Training

-1. Document all features and functionality
+1. Document all features and functionality in user, admin, and developer guides
-2. Create training materials
+2. Create training materials (slides, handouts, FAQs)
+3. Record and edit video tutorials for key workflows
-3. Conduct training sessions for users and administrators
+4. Schedule and conduct training sessions for users and administrators
+5. Gather feedback and update documentation as needed

 ## Migration Strategy

 ### Database Migration Step

 Run the migration script to create the new database structure and migrate existing data.

 ```bash